 What you need

 Granulated sugar - White sugar is the best choice for brownies since it doesn’t contain as much moisture as other sugars.
-Organic cane sugar will work for this recipe, but do not try to use brown sugar.
+Organic cane sugar will work for this recipe, but do not try to use brown sugar or another type of sweetener.

 Sourdough discard: You can use your sourdough discard or excess sourdough starter directly from the fridge.
 Add 28 grams of flour and 28 grams of water into your batter if you don’t have any sourdough discard.